Sizzla: Career

-Homer Harris, the same man who named and mentored Buju Banton got him his first break, introduced Sizzla to top Jamaican saxophonist Dean Fraser, the musical director for Philip "Fatis" Burrell's Xterminator Family.
+Homer Harris, who also mentored Buju Banton, got him his first break, introduced Sizzla to top Jamaican saxophonist Dean Fraser, the musical director for Philip "Fatis" Burrell's Xterminator Family.
 1995 marked an important turning point for Sizzla when he began working with Fattis.
 This union led to a run of successful singles and the release of Sizzla's debut album, Burning Up.